Theatre companies and performing arts groups

 Billingshurst Dramatic SocietyBillingshurst Dramatic Society has been going for more than 75 years!
-The Society produces 2 shows and a Patrons' Party entertainment every year and is based at the atmospheric hidden gem, The Women's Hall on the High Street.
+The Society produces 2 full length shows plus an evening's entertainment (such as a murder mystery or revue show) for the Friends of the Society every year and is based at the atmospheric hidden gem, The Women's Hall on the High Street, RH14 9QT.
 New members welcome.

 Brighton Theatre GroupA leading musical theatre group who perform across Sussex

 BROS - Bognor Regis OperaBROS have been producing musical productions since 1925

 Burgess Hill Musical Theatre SocietyAn amateur musical theatre society who entertain the town with Gilbert & Sullivan , Broadway shows and Modern Musicals too.